Do You Have a Cash Flow Problem?

 Cash flow projections have two basic components, money coming in and money going out.
 Both are equally important, but it takes careful accounting and constant monitoring to make sense of it.
-Depending on the type of cash flow, bringing in money in isn’t necessarily a good thing.
+Depending on the type of cash flow, bringing in money isn’t necessarily a good thing.
 And, spending money isn’t necessarily a terrible thing.
-Making the sale doesn’t mean you have the money and incurring expense doesn’t mean you paid for it already.
+Making the sale doesn’t mean you have the money and incurring expenses doesn’t mean you paid for it already.

 Understanding cash sources and where cash is going is essential for maintaining a financially sustainable business and for making the right business decisions.

 Most companies don’t realize that it’s a lot easier to spend money than to retain it.
 Being mindful of how and when cash is left in the form of expenditures is extremely critical.
 Being in the black doesn’t mean you can spend.
 Another area of heavy spending is when companies begin to grow.
 Growth is usually expensive because the faster a company grows, the more capital is required.
 This is the time to closely monitor, project, and maintain cash flow reporting.

 In the case of many software as a service (SaaS) companies, customers’ payment is made at the beginning of the year.
 It can be very challenging to balance the monthly and quarterly cash burn to last through the end of the year.
 Maintaining accurate cash flow projections based on company goals can ensure that those goals are achieved but are also measured by the cash flow metric.

 It all begins with a cash flow statement.
 A cash flow statement is a financial report that details how cash entered and left a business during a reporting period.
 It should include your monthly or yearly business income and expenses.